fraser-lab/MET_kinase_Inhibitor_DMS/README.md

 #### doi:

 #### Analysis code used in the manuscript found in the "Data" folder
-#### Machine learning code and alysis can be found in the "Machine Learning" folder
+#### Machine learning code and analysis can be found in the "Machine Learning" folder